 Ollie flashed me a smirk.
 He leaned in as soon as Rigdon was out of earshot.
-“Yay for bureaucracy,” he joked under his breath.
+“So this is all your doing,” he joked.

 A cluster of open-topped aquariums bubbled noisily at the back of the linoleum hall.
 Each held a handful of unusually striped fish who swam as if numbed.
 Through the door at the back, a wood-plank staircase fell steeply down to the basement.
 Rigdon stopped at the threshold.